 Against the backdrop of a new techno-economic model all set to engulf current production and market systems, societies need to think urgently about foundational questions of exclusion and equity.
 The political economy mapping of platformization attempted here shows that platforms are not only infrastructures of value but also ecologies of choice.
 Depending on their specific configurations, outcomes vary with regard to who participates, who controls who can participate, who gains, who loses, and how gains and losses are spread.

-While individuals are dispossessed of data that comprises their very identity, society is dispossessed of its relational data - both becoming sites of exploitation for the emerging economies of intelligence
+While individuals are dispossessed of data that comprises their very identity, society is dispossessed of its relational data

-10 Voluntary servitude is a political term first coined in the 16th century by Étienne de La Boétie, and can be applied to any context where there is a power relation between a group of individuals on the one hand, and a political, economic or technical force on the other hand (Emmenegger et al., 2014, as cited in Romele et al, 2017).
+10 Voluntary servitude is a political term first coined in the 16th century by Étienne de La Boétie, and can be applied to any context where there is a power relation between a group of individuals on the one hand, and a political, economic or technical force on the other hand (Emmenegger et al., 2014, as cited in Romele et al., 2017).